b-fuze/discord.py/docs/api.rst

         See also :attr:`User.avatar`.

-    .. attribute:: slowmode_delay

-        :class:`int` – The number of seconds members have to wait before sending another message in the channel.

-        See also :attr:`TextChannel.slowmode_delay`.

 .. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these